 To create an application in GW Apps there are a few key concepts and terms it will be helpful to know:

 Forms are the main building blocks of applications.
-Just like with paper forms in your office, GW Apps forms help users enter the correct information and display it in a structured and well defined way.
-Users create and edit the application’s data via forms.
+Just like with paper forms in an office, GW Apps forms help users enter the correct information and display it in a structured and well defined way.
+Users create, read, review and edit the application’s data via forms.

 Workflow is just another name for an approval or review process that a record might have to go through.
 For example, an expense report might need to be reviewed and approved by the person’s manager before it can be paid.
 Another example, a contract might need to be reviewed and approved by Legal, Finance and the department manager, before being sent to the division VP for final approval.

 It is important that at each stage of a records life, only the right people can take the workflow actions, edit record values, or even see the record at all.
-Security is the term we use to cover telling GW Apps who should be able to see or do what to records as they move through their lifecycle.
+Security is the term we use for telling GW Apps who should be able to see or do what to records as they move through their workflow process.

 A view is a table or list that displays selected data from application records, usually in a predefined sorted order.
 Your email inbox is an example of a view.